Fundamentals of DevOps and Software Delivery

 A snippet of the table of contents highlighting a few of the hands-on examples in the book.
 Try scrolling down to see more!

-A book on weight lifting can teach you principles, routines, and exercises, but it's only after you spend hours in the gym practicing, sweating, and applying what you read that you'll be able to lift serious weight.
-Likewise, this book will teach you principles, techniques, and tools of DevOps and software delivery, but it's only after you spend hours writing code, running code, and applying what you read that you'll be able to achieve serious results.
+A book on weight lifting can teach you principles, routines, and exercises, but it's only after you spend hours in the gym practicing, sweating, and applying what you learned that you'll be able to lift serious weight.
+Likewise, this book will teach you principles, techniques, and tools of DevOps and software delivery, but it's only after you spend hours writing code, debugging systems, and applying what you learned that you'll be able to achieve serious results.

 That's what the dozens of hands-on code examples in this book are for.
 Instead of only reading, you get to learn by doing, following the step-by-step instructions to write and run a lot of code.
 You can find the sample code for the book in this GitHub repo.